-Dropout is by contrast an implicit ensembling method.
+Dropout is an implicit ensembling method.
 Or maybe the implicit ensembling method; I am not aware of others.
-Recommended reading: Foong et al. (2019); Gal, Hron, and Kendall (2017); Gal and Ghahramani (2015).
+Recommended reading: Foong et al. (2019); Gal, Hron, and Kendall (2017); Kingma, Salimans, and Welling (2015).

-The key insight here is that dropout has a rationale in terms of model averaging and as a kind of implicit probabilistic learning because in the limit it approaches a certain Gaussian process.
-(Gal and Ghahramani 2016a, 2015) Claims about using this for intriguing types of inference are about, e.g. (M. Kasim et al. 2019; M. F. Kasim et al. 2020).
+The key insight here is that dropout can be rationalized, apparently, as model averaging and thence as a kind of implicit probabilistic learning because in the limit it approaches a certain deep Gaussian process (Kingma, Salimans, and Welling 2015; Gal and Ghahramani 2016b, 2015).
+Leveraging this argument there are some papers that claim to approximate Bayesian inference by randomizing dropout (M. Kasim et al. 2019; M. F. Kasim et al. 2020).

 AFAICT current consensus seems to be that highly cited and very simple model of Gal and Ghahramani (2015) is flawed, and that the rather more onerous approach of Kingma, Salimans, and Welling (2015) is how you would use dropout as a more reasonable posterior; So much was said in a seminar, but I have not really used either paper in practice so I cannot comment.